jhc0825/Stock-Prediction-Using-Social-Media-Data/final_report.md

 ### Classification Model:

-After learning that our linear regression model could not get an accurate predication model, we decided to create a forecasting classification model to predict whether the daily return would be positive or negative.
+After learning that our linear regression model could not get an accurate prediction model, we decided to create a forecasting classification model to predict whether the daily return would be positive or negative.
 Ultimately, our y for this model would be a boolean which is true if the return is positive and false if the return is negative.

 The following is a simple classification model with minimal feature transformations.
 For this model we only used the features of the number of tweets, the number of reddit posts, and the number of upvotes.
 After randomly shuffling the data, we split it into training and testing sets using 60% of the data for training and 40% for testing.
 We then fit a logistic regression with a quadratic regularizer to the data.
 We chose logistic loss since it is well suited for binary classification problems like this one.
 This simple model ended up being not particularly effective and gave us a misclassification error of 47% on our test set.
 Furthermore, the model did not make “distinct” predictions and instead learned to always predict “positive”.